 I love ducks.
 They have a way of winning your heart with their sideways glance.
 Really, I don’t think you can trust a person who doesn’t WANT those nosy busy bodies dabbling around in the backyard.
 Makes you wonder what not-so-dark and loamy secrets they’ve got buried there!

 Seriously, though, ducks have been the best form of livestock I’ve worked with for building our soil fertility.
 I love my other animals for their personalities and the fun of keeping them, but ducks are my all-time best garden helpers.
-Someday I hope to write a book about Ducks and Gardening too.
+Someday I might write a book about Ducks and Gardening too.

-To serve my local community, I’m an Extension Master Gardener Volunteer.
+To serve my local community, I’m also an Extension Master Gardener Volunteer.
 I teach classes related to edible landscaping, vegetable/herb/spice gardening, and organic gardening both online and at public events.

-For the record, I created this website so I could WRITE about my Epicurean approach to living well in times when planet earth needs us to choose our paths in life wisely.
+For the record, I created this website so I could WRITE about my Epicurean approach to living well in times when planet earth needs us to choose our paths wisely.
 So, I’m not a social media guru who collects followers like grains of sand on a beach with my incredible marketing savvy.
 I’m sure I’d make more money if I did.
-But the truth is: 1) I’m wary of a life moderated by algorithms, 2) I can’t abide word limits, and 3) I don’t understand why you’d want my posts show up in your social media unless you share similar personal philosophies.
+But the truth is: 1) I’m wary of a life moderated by algorithms, 2) I can’t abide word limits, and 3) I don’t understand why you’d want my posts show up in your social media unless we share similar personal philosophies.